-Inside most uncooked turkeys, you'll find a little package that contains the turkey's giblets -- its gizzard, heart, and liver.
+Inside most uncooked turkeys, you'll find a little package that contains the turkey's giblets — its gizzard, heart, and liver.
 Think of it as a bonus flavor sack: The offal is a delicious addition to dressing and gravy.
 While it's best to remove the package before cooking your turkey, it's not a big deal from a health perspective if you forget.
-After taking out the giblets and trimming any loose bits, rinse out the turkey, and pat dry with a paper towel.
+After taking out the giblets and trimming any loose bits and pat dry inside and out with a paper towel.

-For added deliciousness, rub herb butter under the turkey's skin before stuffing -- it helps boost flavor and moisture.
+For added deliciousness, rub herb butter (also called compound butter) under the turkey's skin before stuffing — it helps boost flavor and moisture.

 Step 2: Stuff the turkey's neck cavity

 Spoon your stuffing into the neck cavity.
 Pack it very loosely, then pull the skin over the stuffing and pin to the turkey's back using a metal skewer.

 Spoon your stuffing into the body cavity, loosely.
 Stuffing expands while it cooks, so you don't want to pack it in tightly or else it might not get fully cooked all the way through, and your stuffing can turn out with dense, gummy texture.

 Then truss your turkey's legs.
 Check out How to Truss a Turkey the Easy Way.

 Roast the stuffed turkey following recipe directions.
 To ensure the stuffing has reached 165 degrees F (75 degrees C), insert the probe of the meat thermometer into the center of the stuffing.

 Try this recipe: A Simply Perfect Roast Turkey